conda/conda-dot-org/blog/2026-06-25-bridging-conda-and-pypi-ecosystems.md

 We've been working toward this for years, and we're releasing it in beta because what we need now is real environments hitting real edge cases.
 We need to find the failures we can't predict from inside our own test suites.

 If something works in a way that surprises you, tell us.
 If something breaks, tell us.
-If the workflow still feels wrong somewhere, tell us that too.
+If the workflow still feels wrong somewhere, tell us that, too.
 Beta feedback is what turns this into the solution you actually want, and what moves it from opt-in to default.

 File an issue on [GitHub](https://github.com/conda/conda/issues), chat with us on [Zulip](https://conda.zulipchat.com/), or stop by [conda community office hours](https://conda.org/community/calendar), biweekly on Mondays.